How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 ##### IMAGE_DOS_HEADER

-1. `e_magic`: Magic number that identifies the file as a DOS executable.
-Its value is typically `0x5A4D` (MZ).
+- `e_magic`: Magic number that identifies the file as an MS-DOS executable.
+It should be set to the value `0x5A4D` (the letters 'MZ' in ASCII).

-2. `e_cblp`: Bytes on the last page of the file.
-This field specifies the size of the last page in the file that is not fully utilized.
+- `e_cblp`: Number of bytes on the last page of the file.
+It is typically used to calculate the file size.

-3. `e_cp`: Pages in the file.
-It indicates the total number of pages in the executable file.
+- `e_cp`: Number of pages in the file.
+Each page is 512 bytes in size.

-4. `e_crlc`: Relocations.
-This field represents the number of relocation entries stored in the relocation table.
+- `e_crlc`: Number of relocation entries stored in the relocation table.
+This field is usually set to 0 for executable files.

-5. `e_cparhdr`: Size of header in paragraphs.
-It specifies the size of the header in paragraphs, where each paragraph is 16 bytes.
+- `e_cparhdr`: Size of the header in paragraphs (16-byte units).

-6. `e_minalloc`: Minimum extra paragraphs needed.
-It indicates the minimum number of extra paragraphs the program will need to allocate.
+- `e_minalloc`: Minimum number of extra paragraphs required by the program.

-7. `e_maxalloc`: Maximum extra paragraphs needed.
-This field specifies the maximum number of extra paragraphs the program will need to allocate.
+- `e_maxalloc`: Maximum number of extra paragraphs the program can allocate.

-8. `e_ss`: Initial (relative) SS value.
-It stores the value to be loaded into the SS (Stack Segment) register at program startup.
+- `e_ss`: Initial value of the SS (Stack Segment) register.

-9. `e_sp`: Initial SP value.
-This field contains the value to be loaded into the SP (Stack Pointer) register at program startup.
+- `e_sp`: Initial value of the SP (Stack Pointer) register.

-10. `e_csum`: Checksum.
-It represents the 16-bit checksum of the entire file.
+- `e_csum`: Checksum of the executable file.
+This field is typically set to 0 and is not used in modern systems.

-11. `e_ip`: Initial IP value.
-This field stores the value to be loaded into the IP (Instruction Pointer) register at program startup.
+- `e_ip`: Initial value of the IP (Instruction Pointer) register.

-12. `e_cs`: Initial (relative) CS value.
-It contains the value to be loaded into the CS (Code Segment) register at program startup.
+- `e_cs`: Initial value of the CS (Code Segment) register.

-13. `e_lfarlc`: File address of relocation table.
-This field specifies the offset from the start of the file to the relocation table.
+- `e_lfarlc`: File address of the relocation table.
+It specifies the offset from the beginning of the file to the relocation table.

-14. `e_ovno`: Overlay number.
-It represents the overlay number used to indicate the current overlay.
+- `e_ovno`: Overlay number.
+It indicates the overlay to be loaded when the executable file is run as an overlay.

-15. `e_res`: Reserved words.
-These are reserved fields with no specific purpose.
+- `e_res[4]`: Reserved words.
+These fields are not used in the PE format and are reserved for compatibility reasons.

-16. `e_oemid`: OEM identifier.
-It stores an OEM-specific identifier.
+- `e_oemid`: OEM identifier.
+It specifies additional information about the file format or system requirements.

-17. `e_oeminfo`: OEM information.
-This field contains additional information specific to the OEM.
+- `e_oeminfo`: OEM information.
+It provides further details based on the value of `e_oemid`.

-18. `e_res2`: Reserved words.
-Similar to `e_res`, these are reserved fields with no specific purpose.
+- `e_res2[10]`: Reserved words.
+Similar to `e_res`, these fields are not used in the PE format and are reserved for compatibility reasons.

-19. `e_lfanew`: File address of new exe header.
-This field specifies the offset from the start of the file to the PE signature, indicating the start of the PE header.
+- `e_lfanew`: File address of the new exe header (PE header).
+It points to the offset where the PE header begins in the file.

 #### Start
 <img src="visual_studio.png" width="20"/> <img src="cplusplus.png" height="15"/>